-The network of temporary learning centres that were established throughout the camps in the early months of the crisis has been expanded and strengthened to provide a safer and more protective learning environment, along with better psychosocial support to children who had experienced unimaginable suffering.
+The network of temporary learning centres that were established throughout the camps in the early months of the crisis has been expanded and strengthened to provide a safer and more protective learning environment, along with better psychosocial support to children who experienced unimaginable suffering.

 Because neither the Bangladesh nor the Myanmar curriculums are permitted in the camps, UNICEF instead has introduced an informal syllabus known as the Learning Competency Framework and Approach (LCFA).

 The LCFA is now being progressively rolled out throughout the camps.
-It is loosely aligned to the national curriculums of Bangladesh and Myanmar and comprises a structured set of teaching and learning materials., with lessons designed for children aged four to 14 in English and Burmese languages.
+It is loosely aligned to the national curriculums of Bangladesh and Myanmar and comprises a structured set of teaching and learning materials, with lessons designed for children aged four to 14 in English and Burmese languages.

-Pupils today like Maimuna and Artiqa are studying Maths, Burmese, English and Life Skills (for Levels 1 and 2) and Science (for Levels 3 and 4).
+Pupils today like Maimuna and Artiqa are studying Math, Burmese, English and Life Skills (for Levels 1 and 2) and Science (for Levels 3 and 4).
 The contribution to this huge logistical challenge from our various partners -- especially Bangladeshi NGOs – has been immense.

 UNICEF has in recent months also made concrete progress in addressing the shortage of qualified teachers in the camps by providing more on-the-job mentoring, teacher training groups and professional development programmes.

 A network of multipurpose child and adolescent centres in the camps has recently been developed which are delivering a more comprehensive and rounded education.

 UNICEF has continued to advocate for enhanced education opportunities for Rohingya refugee children and adolescents and is continuing to explore options to assess and certify learning outcomes achieved by Rohingya children in the current informal education system.